Mansfield Park: Plot summary

-When Henry returns, he decides to entertain himself by making Fanny fall in love with him.
-Fanny's brother William visits Mansfield Park, and Sir Thomas holds what is effectively a coming-out ball for her.
+When Henry returns to Mansfield Park, he decides to entertain himself by making Fanny fall in love with him.
+Fanny's brother William visits, and Sir Thomas holds what is effectively a coming-out ball for her.
 Although Mary dances with Edmund, she tells him it will be the last time, as she will never dance with a clergyman.
-Edmund drops his plan to propose and leaves the next day.
-So do Henry and William.
+Edmund drops his plan to propose and leaves the next day, as do Henry and William.

 When Henry next returns, he announces to Mary his intention to marry Fanny.
-To assist his plan, he uses his family connections to help William achieve promotion.
+To assist his plan, he has used his family's naval connections to help William achieve promotion.
 However, when Henry proposes marriage, Fanny rejects him, disapproving of his past treatment of women.
-Sir Thomas is astonished by her continuing refusal, but she does not explain, afraid of incriminating Maria.
+Sir Thomas is astonished by her continuing refusal, but she does not explain, afraid of compromising Maria.

 To help Fanny appreciate Henry's offer, Sir Thomas sends her to visit her parents in Portsmouth, where she is taken aback by the contrast between their chaotic household and the harmonious environment at Mansfield.
 Henry visits, but although she still refuses him, she begins to appreciate his good features.

-Later, Fanny learns that Henry and Maria have had an affair that is reported in the newspapers.
-Mr Rushworth sues Maria for divorce, and the Bertram family is devastated.
-Tom meanwhile falls gravely ill as a result of a fall from his horse.
+Later, Fanny learns that Henry and Maria have had an affair which is reported in the newspapers.
+Mr Rushworth sues Maria for divorce and the Bertram family is devastated.
+Tom meanwhile falls gravely ill.
 Edmund takes Fanny back to Mansfield Park, where she is a healing influence.
 Sir Thomas realises that Fanny was right to reject Henry's proposal and now regards her as a daughter.

-During a meeting with Mary Crawford, Edmund discovers that Mary's only regret is that Henry's adultery was discovered, rather than the actual adultery.
+During a meeting with Mary Crawford, Edmund discovers that Mary's regret is only that Henry's adultery was discovered.
 Devastated, he breaks off the relationship and returns to Mansfield Park, where he confides in Fanny.
-Eventually the two marry and move to Mansfield parsonage.
+Eventually the two marry and move to Mansfield parsonage following Dr Grant's departure.
 Meanwhile, those left at Mansfield Park have learned from their mistakes and life becomes pleasanter there.